 Death Wish Organic USDA Certified Whole Bean Coffee

-Those of you who need a serious caffeine kick to get you up and at ‘em every morning need look no further than Death Wish.
+Do you need a serious caffeine kick to get up and at ’em in the morning?
+Look no further than Death Wish.

-Death Wish prides themselves on being the producer of The World’s Strongest Coffee.
-A cup of Death Wish reputedly has double the amount of caffeine that you’ll find in your regular cup of Joe.
+Death Wish prides itself on being the producer of the World’s Strongest Coffee, and a cup of Death Wish supposedly has double the amount of caffeine that you’ll find in your regular cup of joe.
+This brand of beans is an Amazon bestseller, so considering Death Wish’s popularity, we think it’s safe to say the company’s doing something right when it comes to caffeinating customers.

-Premium coffee beans are sourced from USDA Organic and Fair Trade plantations and roasted to produce a surprisingly smooth brew that’s popular right around the world.
+Death Wish uses premium arabica and robusta coffee beans that are sourced from USDA organic and fair-trade plantations.
+The beans are then dark-roasted to produce a surprisingly smooth cherry and chocolate-flavored brew that’s popular around the world.

 Peet’s Coffee, Major Dickason’s Blend

 The brew you can look forward to making in your French press from this dark roast is rich, complex, and smooth with a full body and multi-layers.
-This is an interesting and sophisticated blend that lends itself perfectly to the French press method.
+This is an interesting and sophisticated blend that lends itself perfectly to this brewing method.

 How to avoid disasters